tepletonteam/tepleton/_attic/modules/docs/install.rst

 `downloads <https://tepleton.com/download>`__ page to get a pre-compiled binary for your platform.

-Usually, Cosmos SDK can be installed like a normal Go program:
+Usually, tepleton SDK can be installed like a normal Go program:

 ::